Cypress restaurant went from near bankruptcy to record sales after Barstool Sports donation

 "We were building sales every single month, and we got to March, and it just nosedived," Vogt said.

-The pandemic plummeted sales, and brought the newly opened business to the brink of bankruptcy.
+The pandemic made sales plummet, and brought the newly opened business to the brink of bankruptcy.

 "We were probably 30 days to being done," Vogt said.